 While it is not the intention of Rent it Right or Portsmouth City Council to name and shame those whom are removed from the scheme, the case may be used to illustrate how the scheme is governed and administered.

-The following sanctions will be available to the Rent it Right administrator in dealing with complaints
+The following sanctions will be available to the Rent it Right team in dealing with complaints

 Please click below to browse the pages: